mattcroat/redesign/posts/sveltekit-and-websockets/sveltekit-and-websockets.md

 export async function ws: WebSocketRequestHandler = async () => { /* ... */ }
 ```

-I found this inside a [discussion about native support for WebSockets inside SvelteKit](https://github.com/sveltejs/kit/issues/1491) if you want to have a read.
+You can read more about it inside the [discussion about native support for WebSockets inside SvelteKit](https://github.com/sveltejs/kit/issues/1491) if you want.

+One solution is to create a separate server but then you have to run two things on separate ports so let me show you how you can do it using SvelteKit instead.

-## Using a Simple WebSocket Server Vite Plugin For Development
+## WebSockets For Development

-To make use of WebSockets during development you can hook into the Vite development server.
+To make use of WebSockets during development you need to write a simple Vite plugin that hooks into the Vite development server.

 Thanks to [Bob Fanger](https://github.com/bfanger) for his [workaround](https://github.com/sveltejs/kit/issues/1491#issuecomment-955205323).

-This might sound intimidating but it's not — trust me I'm not an expert on this. 😂
+This might sound intimidating but it's not — trust me I'm not an expert I just did some research through trial and error. 😄

 Vite has a [configureServer hook](https://vitejs.dev/guide/api-plugin.html#configureserver) which lets you configure the development server.